StackZero

 Step #5: Getting The Password

-Finally, we are at the end of the python script that will allow us to perform a Blind SQL injection attack on a DVWA with a medium level of security.
+Finally, we are at the end of the Python script that will allow us to perform a Blind SQL injection attack on a DVWA with a medium level of security.

 Selecting the target user is essential to keep attacking, and once again we will ask the user: